PLATINUM2025

 How does this organization measure their results?
 It's a hard question but an important one.

-Number of free participants in conferences
+Number of participants in Clery Center's free programs.

 This metric is no longer tracked.